bengtj100/stacky-lang/README.md

 ## Example

-Here is an implementation of the $Fizz Buzz$ algorithm in Stacky
+Here is an implementation of the *Fizz Buzz* algorithm in Stacky

 ```
 [